PhilipTKC/philip-thongkhamchanh-blog/src/content/posts/dual-monitor-setup-in-deepin-v20.md

 ![Dual Monitor Setup](./assets/images/screen-display-01.png)
 :::

-Fortunately, I found ARandR, and hoped all my problems would vanish...

-Unfortunately that wasn't the case and while ARandR addresses the issue with monitor placement it does not address the DPI differences between monitors.
+Fortunately, I found ARandR, and hoped all my problems would vanish, unfortunately that wasn't the case and while ARandR addresses the issue with monitor placement it does not address the DPI differences between monitors which causes the mouse placement to be misaligned when moving between screens.

 ## The Solution